PatrickMaiyer/Portapack_Wiki/PortaPack-Versions.md

 * Similar to  H2 in early versions except claim for better TXCO spec(questionable) and board marked as H2+.
 * Battery state indicator with 4 leds under Encoder Knob for 25%,50%,75%,100%,flashing while charging, steady when that level full.

-## H2+R2
+## H2+ R2

 <img src="https://user-images.githubusercontent.com/32274981/163668781-3f9beec7-b670-43dd-aa97-b01a63343157.JPG" height="300">

 ### Differences:
 * Similar to  H2+R1 except using the WM8731 Codec and  has an added audio power amp INS8002E.
 The front face of the board is marked as H2+ as in H2+R1 above.
+Speaker [volume level is low](https://github.com/eried/portapack-mayhem/wiki/H2-Plus-speaker-modifications).
 * Battery state indicator with 4 leds under Encoder Knob for 25%,50%,75%,100%,flashing while charging, steady when that level full.

-## H2+R3
+## H2+ R3

 <img src="https://user-images.githubusercontent.com/32274981/163668864-cfddc191-cdf5-418c-b8fd-7d7b16937c02.jpg" height="300">